vincentmackay/uvrules/README.md

 # uvrules

-`uvrules` implements the RULES algorithm — **Regular UV Layout Engineering Strategy** — for generating radio interferometer arrays with complete and efficient uv-plane coverage.
+`uvrules` implements the **Radio-array _uv_ Layout Engineering Strategy (RULES)** algorithm for generating radio interferometer arrays with complete and efficient uv-plane coverage.

-This is a tool for designing antenna layouts that fulfill a specified set of baseline vectors (e.g., a hexagonal uv grid), with applications to 21 cm cosmology and radio interferometry more broadly.
+This is a tool for designing antenna layouts that fulfill a regular square lattice of _uv_ points, with applications to 21 cm cosmology and radio interferometry more broadly.

 ---

-## 🚧 Early version notice
+## Early version notice

 This is an early release of the package.
 The interface may change, and documentation is still minimal.

-If you're interested in using this package, please reach out — contributions and suggestions are welcome.
+If you're interested in using this package, please reach out.
+Contributions and suggestions are welcome!

 ---

 ## Features

-- Generate uv-complete layouts from commanded uv points
+- Generate uv-complete layouts from commanded _uv_ points
-- Enforce physical layout constraints (dish diameter, max array size, etc.)
+- Enforce physical layout constraints (dish diameter, max array size, number of antennas, etc.)
-- Optimize placements for coverage, compactness, or spacing
-- Parallel and sequential modes available
+- Parallelized
-- Visualization of array layout, uv coverage, and synthesized beam
+- Visualization of array layout, _uv_ coverage, and synthesized beam

 ---